m15a/fnldoc/README.md

 **Undocumented**
 ````

+> [!NOTE]
+> Unlike function or macro docstring, Markdown code fences inside module
+> top-level comments will not be validated for now.

 ##### Copyright, license, and version

 You can add a footer section containing author name, copyright, and
 license information via configuration
 (see [Configuration](#configuration)).
-In the same manner, you can
+You can also specify project
-specify project version or module version in configuration.
-The
+version or module version in configuration.
+The specified version will
-specified version will be inserted into Markdown level-1 heading.
+be inserted into Markdown level-1 heading at the top of documentation
+file.

 Configuration may be project-wide,